 This multiregional setup implies an extension of the model in Seung, Waters, and Taylor (2019), which is limited to Alaska, the US West Coast, and the rest of the US.

-The US components of the model use as a base the data from the species-based SAM developed by Seung, Waters, and Taylor (2019) updated using the MR-GRAS technique (Temursho, Oosterhaven, and Alejandro 2019) with data published by the US Bureau of Economic Analysis (BEA) supplemented with BEA Regional Data resources, data from United States Census Bureau’s Annual Survey of Manufactures (ASM) and Quarterly Census of Employment and Wages (QCEW), as well as a full set of fisheries statistics (described in the next section).
+The US components of the model use as a base the data from the species-based SAM developed by Seung, Waters, and Taylor (2019) updated using the MR-GRAS technique (Temursho, Oosterhaven, and Alejandro 2019) with data published by the US Bureau of Economic Analysis (BEA) supplemented with BEA Regional Data resources, data from United States Census Bureau’s Annual Survey of Manufactures (ASM) and Quarterly Census of Employment and Wages (QCEW), as well as detailed fisheries statistics (described in the next section).
+British Columbia’s Pacific halibut fishing production structure is based on average operational and fixed cost available in the literature (Edwards and Pinkerton 2020).
+As no secondary data are available on British Columbia’s Pacific halibut processing production structure, the allocation expenditures for this sector follows that adopted for Alaska.
+Derived this way use of commodities is appended to SUTs and subtracted from production by general fishing and processing industries.

 The model components describing the Canadian economy are based on SUTs published by Statistics Canada supplemented with data from Monthly Survey of Manufacturing, Labour Force Survey and Survey of Household Spending, as well as detailed fisheries statistics (described in the next section).
 As no secondary data are available on British Columbia’s Pacific halibut production structure, the allocation of Pacific halibut commercial fishing and processing expenditures follows that adopted for Alaska.
 Derived this way use of commodities is appended to SUTs and subtracted from production by general fishing and processing industries.
 This method is considered a sensible simplification given the input allocation for the same fishing techniques and comparable processing technology should not vary much between regions.
 Pacific halibut is harvested predominately using longliners and sold lightly processed, mainly fresh or frozen, throughout its whole range.